SirWyver/sirwyver.github.io/_pages/about.md

 I'm holding a Master in Informatics as well as in Mathematics from the Technical University of Aachen [RWTH](https://www.rwth-aachen.de/go/id/a/), Germany, graduating with high distinction and at the top of the class.

-In the past, I have worked at BMW Munich in R&D for robotics and VR and did two internships with Peter Kontschieder from [Meta Zurich](https://www.meta.com/ch).
+In the past, I have worked at BMW Munich in R&D for robotics/VR and did two internships with Peter Kontschieder from [Meta Zurich](https://www.meta.com/ch).